Aggregate (composite)

-Aggregate is the component of a composite material that resists compressive stress and provides bulk to the composite material.
+Aggregate is the component of a composite material that resists compressive stress and provides bulk to the material.
 For efficient filling, aggregate should be much smaller than the finished item, but have a wide variety of sizes.
-For example, the particles of stone used to make concrete typically include both sand and gravel.
+Aggregates are generally added to lower the amount of binders needed and to increase the strength of composite materials.

+Sand and gravel are used as construction aggregate with cement to make concrete and increase its mechanical strength.
+Aggregates make up 60-80% of the volume of concrete and 70-85% of the mass of concrete.

 Comparison to fiber composites

-Aggregate composites tend to be much easier to fabricate, and much more predictable in their finished properties, than fiber composites.
-Fiber orientation and continuity can have an overwhelming effect, but can be difficult to control and assess.
-Fabrication aside, aggregate materials themselves also tend to be less expensive; the most common aggregates mentioned above are found in nature and can often be used with only minimal processing.
+Aggregate composites are easier to fabricate, and more predictable in their finished properties, than fiber composites.
+Fiber orientation and continuity can have a large effect, but can be difficult to control and assess.
+Aggregate materials are generally less expensive.
+Mineral aggregates are found in nature and can often be used with minimal processing.

 Not all composite materials include aggregate.
 Aggregate particles tend to have about the same dimensions in every direction (that is, an aspect ratio of about one), so that aggregate composites do not display the level of synergy that fiber composites often do.
 A strong aggregate held together by a weak matrix will be weak in tension, whereas fibers can be less sensitive to matrix properties, especially if they are properly oriented and run the entire length of the part (i.e., a continuous filament).

 Most composites are filled with particles whose aspect ratio lies somewhere between oriented filaments and spherical aggregates.
 A good compromise is chopped fiber, where the performance of filament or cloth is traded off in favor of more aggregate-like processing techniques.
-Ellipsoid and plate-shaped aggregates are also used.
+Ellipsoid and plate-shaped aggregates are also sometimes used.

-Aggregate properties
+Properties

 In most cases, the ideal finished piece would be 100% aggregate.
-A given application's most desirable quality (be it high strength, low cost, high dielectric constant, or low density) is usually most prominent in the aggregate itself; all the aggregate lacks is the ability to flow on a small scale, and form attachments between particles.
-The matrix is specifically chosen to serve this role, but its abilities should not be abused.
+A given application's most desirable quality (be it high strength, low cost, high dielectric constant, or low density) is usually most prominent in the aggregate itself.
+However, the aggregate lacks the ability of a liquid to flow and fill up a volume, and to form attachments between particles.